dotnet/AspNetCore.Docs/aspnetcore/mobile/native-mobile-backend.md

 The ToDoRest app supports listing, adding, deleting, and updating To-Do items.
 Each item has an ID, a Name, Notes, and a property indicating whether it's been Done yet.

-The main view of the items, as shown above, lists each item's name and indicates if it is done with a checkmark.
+The main view of the items, as shown above, lists each item's name and indicates if it's done with a checkmark.

 Tapping the `+` icon opens an add item dialog: